 In the Composition specialisation (making), students create and resolve new music works.
-They demonstrate use of music concepts and manipulate music concepts to express meaning and/or emotion to an audience through resolved compositions. employment in the fields of arts administration, communication, education, creative industries, public relations and science and technology.
+They demonstrate use of music concepts and manipulate music concepts to express meaning and/or emotion to an audience through resolved compositions.

+A course of study in Music Extension can establish a basis for further education and employment in the fields of arts administration, communication, education, creative industries, public relations and science and technology.

-- apply literary skills
+- · apply literary skills

-- evaluate music and ideas about music
+- · evaluate music and ideas about music

 - examine music and ideas about music

 - express meaning, emotion or ideas about music

 - apply compositional devices

 - manipulate music elements and concepts

 - resolve music ideas.